Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 2. Incline Hip lift

+If you have an adjustable sit-up bench, change the bench angle to make the exercise harder or easier.
 The greater the incline, the greater the difficulty of this exercise.

-Beginners should start on a low incline or on the floor until they get used to the movement and gain strength.
+Beginners should start on a low incline or the floor until they get used to the movement and gain strength.

 Level: Beginner and Intermediate